-traps Set the graphics symbols for displaying traps (default "accessorations").
+set the graphics symbols for displaying traps (default "accessoration").

 The traps option should be followed by a string of 1-22 characters to be used instead of the default traps characters.
 This string is subjected to the same processing as the dungeon option.